 3 days

-You still benefit from central access, but Castello can reduce crowd fatigue.
+You still benefit from central access, but food rhythm and crowd relief begin to matter too.

 4 to 5 days